It's Showtime (Philippine TV program): Second decade (2020–present)

-On March 10, 2020, It's Showtime temporarily stopped admitting a live audience in response to the government's declaration of a public health emergency due to the COVID-19 pandemic in the Philippines.
+On March 10, 2020, It's Showtime temporarily stopped admitting live audiences in response to the government's declaration of a public health emergency due to the COVID-19 pandemic in the Philippines.
 Following the government's announcement of a community quarantine in Metro Manila to curb the spread of COVID-19 on March 15, 2020, the show's production was temporarily suspended.
 During this period, It's Showtime broadcast a combination of episode replays and live episodes conducted via Zoom.

+The show was later on temporarily renamed to 'Best Of Showtime' featuring 2012-2013 episode segments (Sine Mo 'To, Tandang Pananong?') and funny moment compilations of hosts or segment contestants (Miss Q and A, etc.).

 As part of the network's temporary programming changes, the program's timeslot was shortened on April 29, 2020.
-Subsequently, on May 5, 2020, It's Showtime, along with other ABS-CBN programs, temporary stopped its broadcast, in response to the National Telecommunications Commission's issuance of a cease and desist order to ABS-CBN's free-to-air stations, citing the expiration of the network's 25-year franchise.
+Subsequently, on May 5, 2020, It's Showtime, along with other ABS-CBN programs, stopped its broadcast, in response to the National Telecommunications Commission's issuance of a cease and desist order to ABS-CBN's free-to-air stations, citing the expiration of the network's 25-year franchise.

 On June 13, 2020, the show resumed its broadcast with a shortened 150-minute timeslot on pay television network Kapamilya Channel, owned and operated by ABS-CBN Corporation.
-The show is also simulcast on Jeepney TV and streams online on Facebook and YouTube via Showtime Online Ü and kapamilya Online Live.
+The show is also simulcast on Jeepney TV and streams online on Facebook and YouTube via Showtime Online Ü and Kapamilya Online Live.
 After serving as KapareWHO cast member and as resident dancer respectively, "Kuya Escort" Ion Perez and "Ate Girl" Jackie Gonzaga were promoted to co-hosts of the show.
 On September 28, 2020, Kim Chiu, a guest co-host from the previous years, have been officially added to the show as a regular host.

 On October 10, 2020, It's Showtime celebrated its return to free-to-air television via A2Z under airtime leasing between ABS-CBN and religious broadcaster, ZOE Broadcasting Network.
 However, director Bobet Vidanes left the show in November 2020 after working as the show's main director for eleven years.
-Boyet Baldemor takes responsibility for the directorial duties of the show's continuation.
+Boyet Baldemor took responsibility for the directorial duties of the show's continuation.

-On March 16, 2021, Vice Ganda announced at It's Showtime's segment Tawag ng Tanghalan that the show would move to a new studio soon.
+On March 16, 2021, Vice Ganda announced during the segment Tawag ng Tanghalan segment that the show would move to a new studio soon.

 From March 18 to April 10, 2021, It's Showtime temporarily suspended their live productions due to the surge of COVID-19 cases in the Greater Manila Area caused by the SARS-CoV-2 Alpha variant.
-The show resumed new episodes on April 12, 2021, airing three pre-taped episodes (this includes past Holy Week Episodes) before resuming their live episodes on April 15, 2021.
+The show resumed new episodes on April 12, 2021, airing three pre-taped episodes (this includes past Holy Week episodes) before resuming their live episodes on April 15, 2021.